-Mitigation Measure Responsible Party and Implementation Timing and Monitoring Surveys, Setbacks, and Compensation; and Western Pond Turtle Buffer Establishment.
-To avoid impacts on potentially present special- status species, the Proposed Action will apply to obtain coverage under the San Joaquan County Multi-Species Habitat Conservation and Open Space Plan (SMSCP) (SLCOG 2000), a voluntary program that allows for participants to be issued streamlined ESA and CESA approvals (incidential Take Permits) and to mitigate for impacts to certain special-status species.
-The Port will submit an application for compact to the CESA opprovals (incidential Take Permits) and to mitigate for impacts to certain special-status species.
-The Port will submit an application for compact to the SICOG (the agency that administers the SIMSCP) within 60 days of construction.
-SICOG will review the Proposed Action, prepare a staff report, and submit the report to the SIMSCP and singlicated to the Proposed Action is approved for coverage, an SICOG will then execute a final summary of application be covered under the SIMSCP.
-Assuming that the Proposed Action is approved for coverage, an SICOG biologist will conduct a site visit to determine which ITMMs Included in the SIMSCP are applicable to the Proposed Action is COGG will then execute a final summary of application with the ITMMs included in the SIMSCP and the SICOG.
-Ground disturbance will not occur until the ITMMs have been satisfied.
-If the Proposed Action is not able to obtain coverage under the SIMSCP, the Port will implement the following avoidance and minimization measures specific to nesting birds (including swallows), bats.
-VELB, and western pond turtle: for nesting birds, alternatives to SIMSCP coverage include surveys and avoidance measures consistent with CDFWs standard requirements.
-If equipment staging, site preparation, or other construction work is scheduled to occur between Pebruary 1 and September 15-the nesting season of protected raptors and other avian species-a CDFW-approved biologist will conduct a pre-condition survey of the Proposed Act The Port will submit an application for coverage to SJCOG within 60 days prior to project construction.
-Assuming that the proposed project is approved for coverage, an SJCOG biologist will conduct a site visit to determine which ITMMs included in the SJMSCP are applicable ITMMs for the proposed project.
-The Port will implement all required ITMMs identified by the SJCOG.
-Ground disturbance will not occur until the ITMMs have been satisfied.
-If the proposed project is not able to obtain coverage under the SJMSCP, the Port will implement avoidance and minimization measures specific to nesting birds (including swallows), bats, VELB, and western pond turtle.
-An application must be submitted by the Port within 60 days of project construction.
+Mitigation Measure Responsible Party and Implementation MM-BitO-1: Obtain Coverage under the SIMSCP or Conduct Nesting Bird Surveys: Bat Surveys and Avoidance Messures: Elderberry Surveys.
+Settabasks, and Compensation: and Western Pond Turtle Buffer Establishment.
+To avoid impacts on potentially present special-status species.
+It he Proposed Action will apply to obtain coverage under the San Joaquín County Multi-Species Habitat Conservation and Open Space Plan (SMSCP) (SLGOE 2000), a voluntary program that allows for participants to be issued streamlined ESA and CESA approvals (Incidental Take Permits) and to mitigate for impacts to a construction.
+SLCOC will review the Proposed Action prepare a staft report, and submit the report to the SJMSCP Habitat Technical Advisory Committees which of Hermines whether the Proposed Action on the SJMSCP and pulciable to the Proposed for coverage, an SLCOC biologist will conduct a site to covered under the SJMSCP as opticable to the Proposed Action SLCOC will the network to the SJMSCP Habitat Technical Advisory Committees which determines whether the Proposed Action is not able to obtain coverage under the SJMSCP, the Port will implement the following avoidance and minimization messares specific to nesting birds (including wallows), bats, VELB, and western pond furtle.
+For nesting birds, alternatives to SJMSCP coverage include surveys and avoidance measures consistent with CDFW's standard requirements.
+If equipment asign site preparation, or other construction work is scheduled to occur between Fobruasy 1 and September 15-the nesting season of preceded rapions and thera wans species-a CDFW-approved biologist will conduct and September 15-the nesting east actuation to observe movement patters.
+If a lapse in work of 15 days or longer occurs, another survey will be performed before construction survey and woldance of peak activity (rearly rorning or duks) and will be of sufficient duration to backer movement patters.
+If a lapse in work of 15 days or longer days days and will be of sufficient duration to aco The Port will submit an application for coverage to SJCOG with days prior to project construction.
+Assuming that the proposed project is approved for coverage SJCOG biologist will conduct a site visit to determine which IT included in the SJMSCP are applicable to the project.
+SJCOG we execute a final summary of applicable ITMMs for the proposed project.
+The Port will implement all required ITMMs identified SJCOG.
+Ground disturbance will not occur until the ITMMs have satisfied.
+If the proposed project is not able to obtain coverage under the SJMSCP, the Port will implement avoidance and minimization measures specific to nesting birds (including swallows), bats, V and western pond turtle.

+Timing and Monitoring

+within 60 ge, an ITMMs G will then ised ed by the have been An application must be submitted by the Port within 60 days of project construction.
 ITMMs must be implemented prior to and during any ground-disturbing activities.

+er the on s, VELB,